go-to-k/cls3/README.md

     - You can specify the region with the `-r` option.
 - -t, --tableBucketsMode: optional
   - Table Buckets Mode for **S3 Tables**
+  - Operation across regions is not possible, but only in **one region**.
+    - You can specify the region with the `-r` option.
   - If you specify this option WITHOUT -f (--force), it will delete ONLY the namespaces and the tables without the table bucket itself.
+- -V, --vectorBucketsMode: optional
+  - Vector Buckets Mode for **S3 Vectors**
+  - Operation across regions is not possible, but only in **one region**.
+    - You can specify the region with the `-r` option.
+  - If you specify this option WITHOUT -f (--force), it will delete ONLY the indexes without the vector bucket itself.
 - -c, --concurrentMode: optional
   - Delete multiple buckets in parallel.
   - If you want to limit the number of parallel deletions, specify the -n option.